rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ## Set text style

-Before we adjust the text style, we’ll begin by making our margins a bit more reasonable.
+Before we adjust the text style, we’ll begin by making our `x` margins a bit more reasonable (1 inch on each side).
 Then, to set the text style, we’ll also use a set rule.
-In this case, we’ll combine the set rule with the `text()` function.
+In this case, we’ll combine the set rule with the [`text()` function](https://typst.app/docs/reference/text/text/).
 Our updated `typst-template.typ` file now looks like this:

 ``` typ
 #let report(